 The softness of the gooey baked warm goat cheese and then that savory toasted crunch of the pistachio nut coating are just great.
-If I don’t have pistachios, I often use sesame seeds instead.
+If I do not have pistachios, I often use sesame seeds instead.

 Do you love recipes with goat cheese in it?

-Then also check out my stuffed goat cheese tortellini with sun dried tomatoes!
+Then you should also check out my stuffed goat cheese tortellini with sun dried tomatoes!